3 Changes Coming to Iowa Real Estate this Summer

 The other piece of legislation is the requirement of the buyer agreement.
 Historically, a buyer agreement has been a suggestion rather than a requirement, nationally or in the state of Iowa.
 As we mentioned, The Iowa Association of REALTORS® (IAR) had already been anticipating some of these national changes when they were accelerated by the new NAR policy changes.
 The IAR released a Buyer Agreement in February 2024 to be used widely by members, local boards/associations, and brokerages.
 This contract, which requires buyers’ signatures before viewing a home with an agent, will be mandatory in the state of Iowa starting July 1

 “The [buyer agreement] aims to help elevate the real estate business by creating contractual relationships, explaining REALTOR® value propositions to buyers, and protecting member interests in the transactions, “ says the IAR.
-The form can be broken down into five major components: Exclusivity, Retainer Period, and Proactive Period; Duties & Obligations; Dual Agency & Competing Buyers; Broker Compensation; and Standard Language.”
+The form can be broken down into five major components: Representation (Exclusive or Non-Exclusive), Retainer Period, and Proactive Period; Duties & Obligations; Dual Agency & Competing Buyers; Broker Compensation; and Standard Language.”

 Magalhães told The Gazette, that while real estate agents will have to adjust to do some things differently, “these are probably things that should have been done proactively anyway in the real estate industry.”